 An issue may be sent from one Ad Hoc to another if both the sending Ad Hoc and the receiving Ad Hoc approve straw polls for taking the respective actions with >50% approval.
 A notice should be sent to the reflector indicating the approval of a straw poll to move an issue.

 To be accepted into the Draft specification, proposals from Ad Hoc group require a motion that passes with >=75% Taskgroup approval

+Before the Taskgroup votes (motions) on acceptance of Draft specification text, the Taskgroup must approve (75% approval vote) the Specification Framework document, Usage Models document, Functional Requirements document and Channel model document.

 During Taskgroup face to face Plenary and Interim sessions, Chairs for each of the Functional Block Ad Hocs shall report on Progress and Content to the Entire Taskgroup.
 These Update sessions provide the opportunity for peer review to ensure the creation of a coherent Specification.